KapyaB/Chat-app/README.md

 ## To-Do:
 1. #### Project Struture
-    - [ ] Move Chat route to appropriate route file
+    - [X] Move Chat route to appropriate route file.
+        * Not really moved, just rendered unnecesary as socket controllers are in another file. ui will be in react

 1. #### Stack
     - [ ] migrate to **React** front end (or ejs template as a chat popup)